 #10 Rock Promo Codes

 Of all the reasons customers buy something, saving money is near the top of the list.
-This need to save is why discount coupons have become a bigger part of running a successful ecommerce business.
+This need to save is why Target promo codes and other discount coupons tend to have become a bigger part of running a successful business.
 Studies show that customers spend 25% more money with a coupon than without one.

 You can use online coupons to incentivise a signup, subscription, an immediate purchase or a higher value purchase.
 You can also use them to personalise your online relationship with your customers.
 For example, a $10 voucher on the customer’s birthday.
 In 2021 people will more than ever crave brand personalisation.